techgrounds/techgrounds-laminated-denim/beschrijvingen/04_notes/AZ-03 notes.md

 Agility refers to the speed with which scaling is possible.
 For example, if one requires more VMs these VMs can be launched within seconds of making the request.

 #### Geo-distribution
+Geo-distribution refers to the geographic distribution of datacentres.
+Advantages include availability, latency, redundancy, and compliance.

 #### Fault tolerance and disaster recovery
 [Fault tolerance in Azure](https://learn.microsoft.com/en-us/archive/msdn-magazine/2015/september/microsoft-azure-fault-tolerance-pitfalls-and-resolutions-in-the-cloud) refers to the cloud provider's management of VMs and physical hardware to mitigate small-scale failures.
 For example, moving a customer from an unhealthy VM to a healthy one.